transilluminate/download-station-widget/README.md

 Simple iOS widget using [Scriptable.app](https://scriptable.app/) to display the status of the downloads on the [Synology](https://synology.com/) [Download Station](https://www.synology.com/en-us/dsm/packages/DownloadStation).

+Accepts links from sharesheets to upload to the Download Station.

 Can be set up to work from anywhere using [Tailscale](https://tailscale.com/synology/).

 ## Installation